nunquen/backbase_test/README.md

 2. Using the admin page, set the Private key for the CurrencyBacon provider
 - Assuming that MyCurrency app will be running in localhost and using port 8000:
 - Open http://127.0.0.1:8000/admin/ in a browser and connect using the admin user previously created
+Note: Docker uses user 'backbase' with the same password
 - Update CurrencyBacon provider: Home > Providers > CurrencyBacon

 #### MANAGE PROVIDERS